meain/esa/README.md

 _You can find examples of the functions in the `functions` folder._

+> CAUTION: Be careful with the functions you add.
+If you let it
+> overwrite files or run commands with, it could be dangerous.
+Just
+> because you can do something doesn't mean you should.

 ## Notes

 You can connect it to whisper and a voice model to make it a voice assistant.